-Sounds familiar?
-These are the messages that pop up when we’re about to leave most of the eCommerce websites.
+These are the messages that pop up when we’re about to leave almost every website.

-These messages are added to exit-intent popups.
-Exit-intent popups are the last change on trying to convert visitors before they’re gone.
+We usually see these types of messages on the exit-intent popups.
+Exit-intent popups appear when users are about to leave, and these popups are the last chance on trying to convert visitors before they’re gone.

 - What is exit-intent technology?

 - How is it triggered?

 - Is it effective for conversions?

 What is an exit-intent technology, and how is it triggered?